yatw/SoftKeyboardAdjust/README.md

 If you have a layout that is resizeable, and you actually want to resize.
 Use the original AndroidBug5497Workaround.

 If you have a layout that is not resizeable, this example shows you how to create the pan up effect (with or without full screen mode)
 * As of why it work with or without full screen mode.
-Because now we are always listening to the layout height changed and apply our own pan up effect.
+Because now we are always listening to the layout height changed and applying our own pan up effect.
 * As of why it work with either adjustPan or adjustResize.
 Because our layout is not resizeable, so our own pan up effect always take effect.

 **Note: This is not a library, this is merely an example.** You must understand how to create these affect to apply them into your own project.